The birational geometry of Markov numbers: Introduction

 \subsubsection{Acknowledgments}

-We thank Jonny Evans, Markus Perling, and Nicol\'as Vilches for useful discussions.
+We thank Jonny Evans, Markus Perling, and Nicol\'as Vilches for useful discussions, and to the anonymous referee for a very helpful report.
 The paper was partially written while the first author was at the Freiburg Institute for Advanced Studies under a Marie S. Curie FCFP fellowship.
 He thanks the institute, Stefan Kebekus, and Adrian Langer for their hospitality.
 The first author was supported by the FONDECYT regular grant 1230065.
-The second author was supported by ANID-Subdirección de Capital Humano/Doctorado Nacional/2022-21221224.
+The second author was supported by ANID-Subdirecci\'on de Capital Humano/Doctorado Nacional/ 2022-21221224.